 Hello again!
-I hope this blog posts finds everyone doing well.
-This is a great post written by Tracy Owens.
+I hope this blog post finds everyone doing well.
+This is a great post written by Tracy Owens in December of 2011.
 She is the nutritionist to whom we refer most of our patients.
-At the end of the blog, you will find her contact information if you have any further questions.
-We hope she can continue to be a great resource for our patients
+At the end of the blog, you will find her contact information if you have any further questions about how to avoid the battle of the bulge this holiday season.
+We hope she can continue to be a great resource for our patients.

 Every year we hear the same statistics, “the average American gains 7-10 pounds during the holidays”, which we will define as between Thanksgiving and New Years.
 Holy night, if that is average, what is the highest amount of weight that some people may gain?!
 Where did these statistics come from anyway?
 I am here to bring you good news of great cheer: weight gain over the holidays has been studied, and in fact, the average weight gain is a little over one pound.

 A study of the holiday weight gain phenomena was done in Bethesda Maryland, and reported in the New England Journal of Medicine.
 Study participants included 195 people of all ages, with weight ranges from 94-305 pounds, comprising 51% women and 49% men.
 People who were already overweight gained a little over one pound.
 The two biggest factors that affected weight gain were hunger and activity.
 The less hungry one was and the more activity that was done, there was less weight gain or no weight gain.
 On the other hand, the hungrier one was and less activity equaled more weight gain.
 So what is the problem with this holiday weight gain if it is in fact not really that much after all?
 The problem is that for most people, research shows it stays with you until the next holiday…and then the next….It is this slow accumulation of weight that causes folks to reach middle age, look in the mirror and scream, “What happened to my body?!”